An example of a corporate multi-user license that we have supplied

 In this case there was not enough time for developing a brand new CID typeface with such an extensive requirement list, so it had to be a commercial typeface.
-We gathered quotes from different foundries that could match these specifications, and the foundry that offered the best pricing and was most flexible was URW, whose typeface met with all set conditions, could be optimized with manual ClearType hinting for maximum screen rendering quality, and also was allowed to be renamed Gardena Sans.
+We gathered quotes from different foundries that could match these specifications, and the foundry that offered the best pricing and was most flexible was URW, whose typeface met with all set conditions, could be optimised with manual ClearType hinting for maximum screen rendering quality, and also was allowed to be renamed Gardena Sans.

-In co-operation with the foundry we customized the license agreement to allow for a time-unlimited global use of the typeface for print, including free distribution rights to the client's contracted third parties, along with a three year time-limited license for global use of the typeface for the web.
+In co-operation with the foundry we customised the license agreement to allow for a time-unlimited global use of the typeface for print, including free distribution rights to the client’s contracted third parties, along with a three year time-limited license for global use of the typeface for the web.